 - Bake uncovered for 25 minutes.

 - Remove from the oven, let cool for 5 – 10 minutes and cut into 8 squares.
 Serve hot.

-Store: Refrigerate in an airtight container for up to 3 days or freeze leftovers for up to 3 months.
+Store: Refrigerate in an airtight container for up to 3 days.

 Make Ahead and Freeze: Assemble, tightly wrap with plastic and then foil, and freeze for up to 3 months.
 Thaw in the fridge overnight and bake as per instructions + 15 minutes.

 - Cooked chicken breast: Any cooked, grilled or rotisserie cubed chicken works.
 I usually use Instant Pot chicken breast.
 If using rotisserie or store-bought chicken, add less salt to the filling.

 - Cooked quinoa: Usually 1 cup of dry quinoa yields 3 cups cooked quinoa.
 Follow package directions.
 I use Instant Pot quinoa – sorry, mild Instant Pot obsession here.

 - Vegetables: Onion, peas, carrots, corn, celery and mushrooms.
 I use frozen peas and corn and then add chopped fresh carrot.
 You can also use mirepoix.
 I didn’t have mushrooms and celery on hand, that’s why you do not see it in pictures.
 Filling was a bit too sweet with corn and carrots.

 - Cheese: Mozzarella or cheddar cheese (sorry no need for Parmesan cheese – photo mistake).